Adaptive Cumulative Mass Calibration with Conformal Prediction: Experiments

-\paragraph{iNaturalist21.} Finally, we consider the dataset with the largest number of classes (10,000).
-Table~\ref{tab:results_inaturalist_best} reports performance across metrics.
-Methods that aggregate binary calibrators into a multiclass calibrator become less effective with scarce data and may fail to perform accurately.
+\textbf{iNaturalist21.} Additionally, we consider the dataset with the largest number of classes (10,000).
+Table~\ref{tab:results_cifar100_inaturalist_best} (lower) reports different test metrics.
+From this table, we see that methods that aggregate binary calibrators into a multiclass calibrator become less effective and often worsen metrics.
 For instance, with Isotonic Regression, we observe a significant drop in accuracy and other metrics when the calibration set does not cover all labels.
-Requiring substantially more data is impractical: even five examples per class would mean 50,000 additional labeled images for post-hoc calibration.
+One way to bypass it is to require substantially more calibration data.
+However, it can be impractical, as even five calibration examples per class would mean 50,000 (\(K = 10,000\)) additional labeled images for post-hoc calibration.
 In contrast, our approaches are robust even when many classes are absent from the calibration set.
-The improvement is also evident in the cumulative mass calibration curves (see Figure~\ref{fig:cum_mass_two_datasets} (right)), where an instance of our method (TS, MSP score, Constant, \(\alpha=0.1\)) is nearly indistinguishable from the ideal curve, while also performing strongly on other metrics.
+The improvement is also evident in the cumulative mass calibration curves (see Figure~\ref{fig:cum_mass_two_datasets}), where our \emph{adaptive} TS with MSP nonconformity score and global quantile for \(\alpha=0.1\) is nearly indistinguishable from the ideal curve, while also performing strongly on other metrics.